-The roots of the disinformation phenomena can be located in the mainstream media's inability to address issues of partisanship, bias, ethical standards and ownership concentration, which has led to a growing distrust of journalism as a whole 11 when it is understood as satirical and balanced with the consumption of hard
+The roots of the disinformation phenomena can be located in the mainstream media's inability to address issues of partisanship, bias, ethical standards and ownership concentration, which has led to a growing distrust of journalism as a whole 11

-Disinformation has a negative effect on individual and collective memory12, and on how the public perceives politicians, even when it is understood as satirical and balanced with the consumption of hard news13.
+Disinformation has a negative effect on individual and collective memory, and on how the public perceives politicians, even when it is understood as satirical and balanced with the consumption of hard news13.
 The psychological mechanisms at play when an audience consumes disinformation have been researched extensively.

 They include confirmation bias 14, belief perseverance 15 and selective exposure 16.
-But the ultimate importance of these mechanisms is mitigated by other findings showing the short duration of political communication's impact17, and the fact that social media is the dominant source of news for only 14% of Americans 18.
+But the ultimate importance of these mechanisms is mitigated by other findings showing the short duration of political communication's impact, and the fact that social media is the dominant source of news for only 14% of Americans 18.